zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-14.md

 your phone by the phone company.
 They give you a ce rtain amount that you can use.
 Bob complains, however, that he has not gone o ver his limit – the maximum amount that he can use.
 “Can my case be escalated s o that I can speak with a supervisor?” he asks.

 When you are talking to a company, usually the firs t person you talk to works for the company but may not have a lot of power to chan ge things, especially if you are disputing your bill.
-That’s why Bob asks for hi s “case,” meaning his problem, “to be escalated” (escalated).
+That’s why Bob asks for his “case,” meaning his problem, “to be escalated” (escalated).
 “To escalate” nowada ys means to have your complaint given to someone with more authority or m ore power in the company.

 I don’t remember this verb when I was growing up to  be used in this case, but nowadays, especially when a lot of what we call “cu stomer service” – where a company takes care of problems for customers or cli ents – is done over the telephone, we now have this verb of “escalating a p roblem” – making someone responsible for it who has more power than the firs t person you talk to in a company.